 I used to travel using quick release ball socket tripod heads - Not any more.

-Moving To Arca Plates - Wimberley
+Gimbal Heads & Arca Plates - Wimberley

-Above, Wimberley arca P-5 and C-12 plates for different combo setups.
+Wimberley arca P-5 and C-12 plates for different combo setups.
 Below, a recent snap of the WH-200 Wimberley Gimbal tripod head offshore.
 This is the same WH-200 head I've been using for more than a decade with zero issues.
 I use the WH-200 for all my photo gear when required.
 This is one of the first items, including my tripod that gets first priority heading out the door.
-Below, a Wimberley P-5 body plate attached to an M-8 plate on a WH-200 gimbal head.

-Solo Overland Travel Offshore - Combo Tripod Gear
+Overland Travel - Combo Tripod Gear

 Timing plays a roll at any location with camera gear.
 One can return to the same place with different outcomes.
 Never think the same ambience will always be there waiting for you.
 A random street snap captured with a Nikon DSLR D3 mounted to a tripod.